 - Trouble learning early nursery rhymes

-- It is a common misconception that only children with dyslexia reverse their letters and numbers – in fact, many children do this while learning to write.
-It is not usually a cause for concern until a child is 7 years old.
-Conversely, if a child is not making reversals in letters or numbers, this does not mean that they do not have dyslexia.
+- It is a common misconception that only children with dyslexia reverse their letters and numbers – many children do this while learning to write.
+It is not usually a cause for concern until a child is seven years old.
+Conversely, if a child is not making reversals in letters or numbers, this does not mean they do not have dyslexia.

 3. Why won’t the school give my child an official diagnosis of dyslexia?

 Many parents will want to know if their child has dyslexia and will request that the school tests for this.
-In Arizona and other states, parents are often told that they do not test for dyslexia.
-That is because dyslexia is a clinical diagnosis that is made by a licensed psychologist.
-Even more frustrating can be the fact that insurance often will not cover this type of testing by a psychologist because it should be completed in the schools.
+Parents in Arizona and other states are often told that they do not test for dyslexia.
+That is because dyslexia is a clinical diagnosis that a licensed psychologist makes.
+Even more frustrating is that insurance often will not cover this type of testing by a psychologist because it should be completed in the schools.
 As a result, it can be expensive and difficult to get a diagnosis of dyslexia.

-As you can see, the special education criteria includes dyslexia in the definition.
-So even though the school might not provide that diagnosis, the school should absolutely recognize that terminology and diagnosis from an outside provider.
-For more in depth information about the differences between school and clinical testing, grab a copy of our FREE School Testing Guide.
+As you can see, the special education criteria include dyslexia in the definition.
+So even though the school might not provide that diagnosis, the school should recognize that terminology and diagnosis from an outside provider.
+Grab a copy of our FREE School Testing Guide for more in-depth information about the differences between school and clinical testing.

 4. What kind of treatment should I get for dyslexia?

 There are several evidence-based interventions designed to support children with dyslexia.
 There is no “cure,” but with early detection and intervention, many children can improve and ultimately learn to read.
-Specific interventions should be geared toward each individual child’s needs, but in general, intervention should be structured, systematic, and multi-sensory.
-There are a number of different kinds of multi sensory reading programs.
+Specific interventions should be geared toward each child’s needs, but intervention should generally be structured, systematic, and multi-sensory.
+There are a number of different kinds of multi-sensory reading programs.
 Commonly used evidence-based interventions include Orton Gillingham and Lindamood Bell.
-For more in-depth information reading interventions, check out the International Dyslexia Associations Handbook for Dyslexia.
+For more in-depth information on reading interventions, check out the International Dyslexia Associations Handbook for Dyslexia.

-Reading specialists, teachers, speech language pathologists, and psychologists can all provide this type of intervention, but it is important that the person have specialized training in dyslexia.
-Insurance typically won’t pay for this type of treatment, so we recommend parents get help at school first and foremost whenever possible, and then go to a private practice for additional support as needed.
+Reading specialists, teachers, speech language pathologists, and psychologists can all provide this type of intervention, but the person must specialized training in dyslexia.
+Insurance typically won’t pay for this type of treatment, so we recommend parents get help at school whenever possible and go to private practice for additional support.

 5. What accommodations can I use to support my child?

-Fortunately, we live in a time where our children have a number of options for technology to accommodate reading challenges.
-For instance, Learning Ally offers audio books for children who have a diagnosis of a specific learning disorder.
-This is an amazing resource that can allow children to learn information at their grade-level while eliminating the frustration that often comes with reading textbooks.
+Fortunately, we live in a time when our children have many options for technology to accommodate reading challenges.
+For instance, Learning Ally offers audiobooks for children diagnosed with a specific learning disorder.
+This fantastic resource can allow children to learn information at their grade level while eliminating the frustration of reading textbooks.
 Dictation and typing are also ways to work around challenges with writing and spelling that often go hand in hand with reading.
 The sooner your child begins using dictation (Macs have very good built-in dictation FYI) or typing, the more efficient they will become in writing.
-This will allow them to keep up with heavier workload that comes as they progress to high school and college.
+This will allow them to keep up with the heavier workload as they progress to high school and college.

-Also, we recently complied a list of accommodations families can use when working with their children at home.
+Also, we recently compiled a list of accommodations families can use when working with their children at home.

 6. What other disorders commonly overlap with dyslexia?